anoushzahedi/Python_tasks/ReadMe.txt

 The question you are trying to determine the answer to is:

-Are more goals scored in women's international soccer matches than men's?
+Are more goals scored in women's international soccer matches than in men's?